paralogismos/qris/README.md

 Type `qris -d` to set a working directory.
 The argument to the `-d` flag can be either an absolute path or a path relative to the current working directory.
 If no working directory is set, `qris` uses whatever working directory the system has assigned to your terminal window.

 Once you set a working directory, the path to the directory is saved in a configuration file stored at a system-specific location.
-You can use `qris -config` to see this location displayed.
+You can use `qris -config path` (or `-config p`) to see this location displayed.
+The configuration file can be removed with `qris -config remove` (or `-config r`, or `-config rm`).

 Place a workspace folder in your working directory.
 This folder should contain any files to be parsed.
 Below, `<directory path>` is the path to a workspace folder which is assumed to be under your working directory.